dgroomes/wiremock-playground/README.md

   * Clone Mission Control and build it
   * You must run it with a JDK 8 (and it must be installed at `/Library/Java/JavaVirtualMachines...` for some reason.
 I couldn't get an SDKMAN installed Java to work)
     * E.g. `JAVA_HOME=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home/ target/products/org.openjdk.jmc/macosx/cocoa/x86_64/JDK\ Mission\ Control.app/Contents/MacOS/jmc -vm $JAVA_HOME/bin`
+* Can we run WireMock on Graal?
+If Jetty can run on Graal, then WireMock should be pretty easy to run on Graal.
+See an example for running Jetty on Graal at <https://github.com/tipsy/javalin/issues/286>